2022 Kia EV6 GT Debuts With 577 Horsepower, Impressive Acceleration

 If you're wondering about its size, Kia's bespoke electric car riding on the E-GMP platform has the following dimensions: 4,680 millimeters (184.2 inches) long, 1,880 mm (74 in) wide, and 1,550 mm (61 in) tall, with a wheelbase measuring 2,900 mm (114.1 in).
 The GT Line and GT are actually a tad longer and wider, with the spicy GT also sitting slightly lower to the ground.
 The EV6 has roughly the same footprint as the Ioniq 5, though its wheelbase is shorter by 100 mm (3.9 in) and the ride height is a smidge lower.

-As for practicality, the trunk can swallow 520 liters or 1,300 liters once you fold down the rear seats.
+As for practicality, the trunk can swallow 520 liters (18.3 cubic feet) or 1,300 liters (45.9 cu ft) once you fold down the rear seats.
 Being an electric car, it also has a front trunk, or as the cool kids say, a frunk.
-In the two-wheel-drive model, it offers a 52-liter volume, which drops to 20 liters if you order the car with AWD.
+In the two-wheel-drive model, it offers a 52-liter volume, which drops to 20 liters (0.7 cu ft) if you order the car with AWD.
 As already seen in the US-spec Ioniq 5, there's bad news if you're buying the North American version because both 2WD and AWD models have the smaller 20-liter frunk.

 Kia will manufacture the EV6 at home in South Korea and will launch the electric crossover in the latter half of the year.
 In some markets, online reservations are starting today.